How to Set Up a Limited Liability Partnership in India

 - Acquire Director Identification Number (DIN) or Designated Partner Identification Number (DPIN) of proposed partners.

 - Apply for the availability of the name using Reserve Unique Name LLP (RUN LLP), which is a web service used for reserving a name for a new company or for changing its existing name.
 Ensure compliance with the Ministry of Corporate Affairs (MCA’s) naming guidelines in this regard.
+Every limited liability partnership must have the words “limited liability partnership” or the acronym “LLP” as the last words of its name.

 - LLP Agreement is one of the most crucial documents as it governs the rights and duties of partners.
 Various aspects covered under the agreement may include the amount and manner of contribution, rights, and duties of partners, description of the business of proposed LLP, among others.
 The LLP agreement must be filed within 30 days of incorporation of LLP.